TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-gateway/advanced-configurations/plugins/api-config/oas.md

 ## Configuring plugins in the API Designer {#tyk-oas-dashboard}

-Click on the APIs menu item in the *API Management* menu of Dashboard and select your OAS API to display the OAS API editor screen.
-Subsequently, follow the steps below:
+Select your API from the list of *Created APIs* to reach the API designer and then follow these steps:

 #### Step 1: Configure implementation language for your plugin